ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 title: "Client-Side Data - Transaction Updates"
 ---

-Transaction Updates allow adding, removing or updating large numbers of rows inside the grid in an efficient manner.
+Transaction Updates allow large numbers of rows in the grid to be added, removed or updated in an efficient manner.

 Transaction Updates are excellent for applying large data changes with the following advantages: